Get Your Tax Withholding and Allowances Just Right on Form W-4

 Your employer will also withhold additional money to cover your FICA taxes.
-FICA stands for the Federal Insurance Contributions Act and it covers Social Security and Medicare taxes, both of which are essentially insurance funds for the benefit of the disabled and elderly.
+FICA stands for the "Federal Insurance Contributions Act" and it covers Social Security and Medicare taxes, both of which are essentially insurance funds for the benefit of the disabled and elderly.

-Medicare is 1.45 percent, although you may be subject to the Additional Medicare Tax if your income exceeds certain limits: $200,000 if you're single or file as head of household, $250,000 if you're married filing jointly, and $125,000 if you're married but file a separate return.
+Medicare is 1.45%, although you might also be subject to the Additional Medicare Tax if your income exceeds certain limits: $200,000 if you're single or file as head of household, $250,000 if you're married filing jointly, and $125,000 if you're married but file a separate return.

 These percentages are withheld from your paychecks and your employer must contribute equal amounts.
 You don’t have any wiggle room to adjust the amounts because they're fixed rates.